IS IT REAL? IS IT FAKE?

 There are two main steps to verifying a whisky bottle.
 The first is the obvious one, which is simply determining "Is this legitimate?"
 Fake whisky exists, and counterfeiters have become quite savvy in duping the collectibles market.

 The second step is to ask, "Do we have good reason to believe that this has been opened, refilled, or tampered with?"
-Some bottles may appear to be sealed when in fact they are not.
+Some bottles may appear to be sealed and original when in fact they are not.
 And there are some bottles that may seem suspicious when they’re actually fine.
 Knowing the difference is key.

-Of course, actually answering those questions can be quite complex.
 An evaluation involves a thorough inspection of all aspects of the bottle.
 Every detail is scrutinized.
 We don’t discuss most of these authentication techniques publicly, because the counterfeiters are always looking to improve their work — and we don’t want to teach them how to do a better job next time!

 WHAT DO I DO IF I HAVE AN OLD WHISKEY BOTTLE TO AUTHENTICATE?